Songs of the Sea & Fo’castle

 Thanks!

-Fiddler's Green is an after-life where there is perpetual mirth, a fiddle that never stops playing, and dancers who never tire.
-In 19th-century English maritime folklore, it was a kind of after-life for sailors who had served at least fifty years at sea.[1][2][3]
+Fiddler's Green is an afterlife where there is perpetual mirth, a fiddle that never stops playing, and dancers who never tire.
+In 19th-century English maritime folklore, it served as an afterlife for sailors who had served at least fifty years at sea.[1][2][3]

 In literature